 I realized that I have formed a pattern and a psychological connection (dark = fear) and that in order to change it, I need to consciously create a new pattern.

-When I first did any of these things, it was very uncomfortable.
-But the more I did it, the more a new pattern was forming.
-I’ve stopped associating darkness with fear.
+First time I did any of these things, it was very uncomfortable.
+But the more I did it, the more a new pattern was forming; I’ve stopped associating darkness with fear.

+This method works, as it’s not just a personal concoction, but it’s also backed up by science.
 However, keep in mind that there is no quick fix.
-Your mindset was developed by doing the same actions over decades and before you can adapt a new way of thinking, you need to undo some principles you already implemented.
+Your mindset was developed by doing same actions over decades, so before you can adapt a new way of thinking, you need to undo some principles you’ve already implemented.